Disclaimer: by continuing to read anything below this sentence, you understand and agree that a sense of humor is important and that you have it.

 I don’t do any because I don’t care.
 Having said that, I do have a Google counter and some-such and those guys are ridiculously greedy.
 It’s one of those can’t-kill’em-can’t-live-with’em scenarios.

 I do not share your data with anybody on purpose.
 To the best of my knowledge.
 Honestly.

 If you leave a comment, the comment and its metadata are retained indefinitely (well, a lot less than that, but the lawyer people say “indefinitely” is the correct adverb in this situation).
 This is so I can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

-For users that register on my website (if any, ’cause that’d be weird and redundant), I also store the personal information they provide in their user profile.
-All users can see, edit, or delete their personal information at any time (except they cannot change their username).
+For users who register on my website (if any, ’cause that’d be weird and redundant), I also store the personal information they provide in their user profile.
+All users can see, edit, or delete their personal information at any time (except, they cannot change their username).
 Website administrators can also see and edit that information.